aws-amplify/docs/sdk/android/api.md

 {% endif %}
 {% assign media_base = base_dir | append: page.dir | append: "media" %}

+**Note**
+This guide shows how to build an app using AWS Mobile SDK for Android and the Amplify CLI toolchain.
+To use our new, preview developer experience with new Amplify Libraries for Android, [click here.](../../android/api) {: .callout .callout--warning}

 # API

 The API category provides a solution for making HTTP requests to REST and GraphQL endpoints.
 It includes a [AWS Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) signer class which automatically signs all AWS API requests for you as well as methods to use API Keys, Amazon Cognito User Pools, or 3rd party OIDC providers.